 Haircut #3: Felling history

-The VMD registry preserves the recent activity history of every compartment: the year of the last planned felling (`p_cirp`), the year of the last activity of any kind (`p_darbg`), and the "izcirtums" flag (zkat=14).
+The VMD registry preserves the recent activity history of every compartment: the year of the last planned felling (`p_cirp`), the year of the last activity of any kind (`p_darbg`), and the clearcut flag (zkat=14).
+In our Q2 2026 sample, 18.2% of private cadastres (36,771 of 202,206) contain at least one recent clearcut — almost one in five cadastres has already been through cirsma.

-How a seller defends this: document what was cut, when, and which assortments came out.
-A sawmill receipt from a previous deal beats vague claims of "there was a planned felling".
+The seller's defence is documentary.
+A sawmill receipt from a previous deal works at the level of proof, and is far more convincing than the claim that "there was a planned felling".
 If the cadastre genuinely went through a competent sanitary felling that left a healthy stand, prove it on paper.

 Haircut #4: Nature protection restrictions

 Latvia has a developed system of nature protection regulation that reaches into private forests.
-According to our data, 24.9% of private cadastres (49,373 of 198,507) carry at least one of the following restrictions:
+In our sample, 24.9% of private cadastres (49,373 of 198,507) carry at least one restriction on economic activity — and this is the most dangerous haircut because it is often completely hidden until the buyer uncovers it.

-This haircut is the most dangerous because it is often hidden.
-Natura 2000 status can be checked at geolatvija.lv, mikroliegums data through VMD on request or via the Dabas datu pārvaldes sistēma (DDPS) at ozolserveri.daba.gov.lv.
-The buyer checks this first, and the seller should do the same.
+Natura 2000 status can be checked at geolatvija.lv; mikroliegums data flows through VMD on request or via the Dabas datu pārvaldes sistēma (DDPS) at ozolserveri.daba.gov.lv.
+The buyer checks this first, and the seller has to do the same — no later.

 Haircut #5: Inventory age

 The `gtf` field in the VMD registry records the year of the compartment's last inventory.
-Across our sample (release 2026 Q2):
+Across our Q2 2026 sample, the distribution looks like this.

 | Inventory period | Compartments | % of sample |